Breakfast kick starts your day and helps give you the energy to get things done and to be able to focus. Take a look at some new breakfast ideas.

 Fill nutrition gaps.
 Smart snacks are a great way to get nutrients into kids’ diets they might be missing at meals.(1)

 Fuel their day.
 Smart snacks help give kids fuel for after-school activities, such as sports practice, music lessons, and of course, homework!
-Kids might need to eat every three to four hours to give them a steady supply of energy.(2)

 Learn healthy habits.
 Smart snacks help lay the foundation for a lifetime of healthy eating habits.